operator-framework/java-operator-sdk/README.md

 You can (will) find detailed documentation [here](docs/DOCS.md).
 Note that these docs are currently in progress.

+> :warning: 1.7.0 Upgrade
+> The 1.7.0 upgrade comes with big changes due to the update to the 5.0.0 version of the fabric8
+> Kubernetes client.
+While this should improve the user experience quite nicely, there are a couple
+> of things to be aware of when upgrading from a previous version as detailed below.

+##### Overview of the 1.7.0 changes

+- `Doneable` classes have been removed along with all the involved complexity
+- `Controller` annotation has been simplified: the `crdName` field has been removed as that value is computed from the associated custom resource implementation
+- Custom Resource implementation classes now need to be annotated with `Group` and `Version` annotations so that they can be identified properly.
+Optionally, they can also be annotated with `Kind` (if the name of the implementation class doesn't match the desired kind) and `Plural` if the plural version cannot be automatically computed (or the default computed version doesn't match your expectations).
+- The `CustomResource` class that needs to be extended is now parameterized with spec and status types, so you can have an empty default implementation that does what you'd expect.
+If you don't need a status, using `Void` for the associated type should work.
+- Custom Resources that are namespace-scoped need to implement the `Namespaced` interface so that the client can generate the proper URLs.

+Many of these changes might not be immediately apparent but will result in `404` errors when connecting to the cluster.
+Please check that the Custom Resource implementations are properly annotated and that the value corresponds to your CRD manifest.
+If the namespace appear to be missing in your request URL, don't forget that namespace-scoped Custom Resources need to implement the `Namescaped` interface.

 #### Usage

 We have several sample Operators under the [samples](samples) directory: